 A transcript evaluation by the College of Education’s Graduate Academic Services Center is required for all M.A.T. applicants who apply to the Middle Grades, Secondary, Spanish, and Special Education programs as part of the application process.
 The transcript evaluation will occur following the submission of the application and all transcripts.
 Any additional prerequisite content course work, based on the transcript evaluation, must be completed prior to admission to the M.A.T. program.
 Applicants who need prerequisite courses will be encouraged to update their application to a future term.
 For information regarding other specific admission requirements for each program, please visit the program’s web page.
 You will find a list of programs below.

 During the admission process, you will choose one of the six study concentrations based on your educational background and career goals.

-Upon successful completion of all MAT program requirements and passing the appropriate GACE exam, you will be eligible for your Georgia certification and master’s degree.
+Upon successful completion of all MAT program requirements and passing the Georgia Assessments for the Certification of Educators (GACE) Content exam in your area of concentration, and the Educators Ethics Exit 360 exam you will be eligible for your Georgia certification and master’s degree.
 The program is an NCATE accredited, Georgia Professional Standards Commission approved program that is recognized through reciprocity in many other states in the U.S. Graduates of this program are prepared to teach in public or private school systems.